qldong/java-sdk/controller-rest-api/README.md

-# AppDynamics Java SDK
+# AppDynamics Controller REST API SDK

 ##Use Case

-The REST SDK extension provides a high-level Java interface to accelerate your development of programs that use the AppDynamics REST interface.
+The Controller REST API SDK extension provides a high-level Java interface to accelerate your development of programs that use the AppDynamics REST interface.

 ##Directory Structure